AEFeinstein/Super-2024-Swadge-FW/docs/MIDI.md

 Note that the sound produced for these instruments is a wavetable rather than full-length samples, so they sound more like a retro keyboard than the high-fidelity samples you might hear from a modern soft synthesizer.

-#### Drum Kit
+#### GM-Compatible Drum Kit
-The Bank 0 Drum Kit follows the key mapping of the General MIDI program sounds, which can be found on [Wikipedia](https://en.wikipedia.org/wiki/General_MIDI#Percussion).
+The Bank 0 Drum Kit is a set of custom drum sounds that follows the standard General MIDI note-to-drum mappings, which can be found on [Wikipedia](https://en.wikipedia.org/wiki/General_MIDI#Percussion) and is commonly supported by MIDI devices and software.
 Note that some drum sounds may be incomplete or not yet supported.

 ### MAGFest Instruments (Bank 1)
 These instruments are mainly basic wave shapes, with some extra goodies thrown in.